 Route 66 is America's Mother Road.
 Established in 1926, the highway connected Chicago to Los Angeles and passed through eight states.
 The two-lane road represented freedom and the great migration west.
 Several small towns grew due to their proximity to Route 66.

 Although it was decommissioned in the 1980s, Route 66 still holds an allure for road trippers who want to relive the highway's heyday.
 And for every neon-lit roadside diner along the road's 2,448, there's at least 10 ghost stories of spirits of travelers past haunting America's main street.
-If you like your road trips with a side of ghost hunting, here are 10 creepy stories and places centered around Route 66.
+If you like your road trips with a side of ghost hunting, here are 10 creepy stories and places centered around the haunted Route 66.

 10. Hotel Monte Vista in Flagstaff, Ariz.